 We HEAR you!

 Difficult situations can get in the way of academic success.
-Trained and licensed staff provide free, short-term, personal counseling to currently enrolled students.
-The Counselors are available to listen to your concerns including anxiety, depression, loss of a relationship and other mental health related issues.
+Trained and licensed staff provide free, short-term, personal counseling services to currently enrolled students.
+The Counselors are available to listen to your concerns including anxiety, depression, loss of a relationship and other mental health-related issues.

 Looking for information on academic advisors?
 Visit the Academic Advising page.

 Counselors Services staff will also refer students to community resources according to their individualized needs.
 Here are some important resources to consider if you need information or assistance.

 The Center for Health Care Services offers mental health services, crisis care, services for veterans, treatment for substance use disorders, services for those with intellectual and developmental disabilities and much more.
 The 24-hour Crisis & Substance Abuse Helpline is 210-223-SAFE (7233) or 1-800-316-9241.
 For routine (non-emergency) assistance, call 210-261-1250 (Adults) and 210-261-3350 (Children).